 An automatically generated network diagram showing observed data flow, as collected using Netflow and SFlow.
 Also fully interactive.
 Click on the viewport to enable pan & zoom.

 A bar diagram that displays available address space.
-Below the diagram you can see free addresses and address ranges by clicking on the "+" sign.
+Below the diagram you can see spare addresses and address ranges by clicking on the "+" sign.
 DHCP scopes and free DHCP addresses are listed separately.

 Comments and hints